-The undergrounding of electrical utilities will increase Sacramento County's resilience to temperature- and wildfirerelated impacts (see TEMP-06 and FIRE-07); however, in floodprone areas, such as Sacramento County, underground utilities may be damaged during periods of inundation or rising groundwater.
+The undergrounding of electrical utilities will increase Sacramento County's resilience to temperature- and wildfirerelated impacts (see TEMP-06 and FIRE-07); however, in floodprone areas, such as portions of Sacramento County, underground utilities may be damaged during periods of inundation or rising groundwater.
 The County will partner with the Sacramento Municipal Utility District (SMUD) and the Pacific Gas & Electric Company (PG&E) to develop watertight, flood-resilient underground utility designs to minimize flood impacts to this infrastructure.

-Action FLOOD-07-a: Partner with SMUD and PG&E to establish a flood-resistant underground utilities program that would underground overhead utility lines in appropriate areas to increase the resiliency of the electric grid.
+Action FLOOD-07-a: Partner with SMUD and PG&E to define high flood risk locations where overhead utility lines could be feasibly installed underground.
+Implement flood-resistant underground utilities where feasible in appropriate areas to increase the resiliency of the electric grid and develop resiliency plans for critical flood control pumps.
 MEASURE FLOOD-08: Partner With SAFCA and Local Agencies, Utilities, and Other Organizations to Support Future and Ongoing Flood-Related Climate Change Initiatives